SteveCookTU/PokedexRetriever/README.md

 ## Navigation
 Typing back will bring you to the previous menu.

-Typing exit at the main menu will safely exit the program.
+Typing exit will safely exit the program.

 # Contributions
 Paul Hallet - Creation of pokeapi